galaxyproject/ansible-miniconda/README.md

 The only required variable is `miniconda_prefix`, the root of the Conda installation.

+The following two variables can be used to select the Conda installer and executable

+- `miniconda_distribution`: the values can be `miniforge` (default), `miniconda`, `micromamba` or `anaconda`
+- `miniconda_executable`: the default values depend on the value of `miniconda_distribution`
+  - `mamba`: when the distribution is _miniforge_
+  - `micromamba`: when the distribution is _micromamba_
+  - `conda`: when the distribution is _miniconda_ or _anaconda_

 To create arbitrary conda environments, use the variable `miniconda_conda_environments` as shown in the defaults, or the example below.
-The role will also run `conda install` to update these environments if you change their list of packages or package versions.
+The role will also update these environments if you change their list of packages or package versions.

 To create an env named `_galaxy_` for creating a venv for [Galaxy][galaxy], set `galaxy_conda_create_env` to `true`.
 You can then use `{{ miniconda_prefix }}/envs/_galaxy_/bin/virtualenv` as the value to `galaxy_virtualenv_command` in